 We are learning how to use technology to explore the world, to think critically, to expand our vocabulary, to create and present ideas in an innovative way!
 We will start with coding using computer science to collaborate with others and develop our problem-solving skills!

 In this course students will learn all about computers including programming, algorithms, debugging, loops, and functions!
 You can help your child at home by downloading the app KODABLE.
 Each student has a personalized account.
-Students' cards for tracks 2, 3, and 4 were sent home September 17 and track 1 students will receive their personalized cards on October 1st.
-We are also working on patterns and description through our science stations.
-Pictures coming soon
+We are currently working on Scratch Jr!!!
+We are using the new program to create digital stories.

 Students are creating programs with loops, events, and conditionals.
 They have just started working on code.org and it has been amazing!
 Students have received their individualized account information cards so they can work on that at home as well.
 We are also learning to work as learning teams utilizing the engineering design process: ask, imagine, plan, create, improve.